Angel707/HTWDD-Beamer-Theme/README.md

 ## Requirements

-This beamer theme requires the TikZ (pgf) package to be able to compile.
+This beamer theme requires the following packages to be able to compile:

+ * ifthen
+ * TikZ (pgf)
+ * shellesc (only needed when the LaTeX shell escape feature is used)

+From the TikZ package, the following libraries are used:

+ * math
+ * calc
+ * external

 The example representation is compileable with PDFLaTeX and LuaLaTeX.